daleonpz/master_thesis_markdown/source/11_chapter_3.md

 ![Analysis of computational complexity when $b_{max}$ is variable \label{img:bmax_variable}](source/figures/bmax_variable.png){width=100%}

-The graphs above tell us that our algorithm perform better when the number of kernel is low and number of threads per block is low.
+The graphs above tell us that our algorithm perform better when the number of threads per block is low.
 In addition, the grid size has a minor influence on the algorithm performance as shown in Figure \ref{img:bmax_variable}.